Nox13last/nox13last.github.io/_posts/2025-04-29-Sinus-Ardorum-Spectacular.markdown

 _A gulch of potential._
 ![Image](/CE_12.jpg){: width="600" }
 _From above._
 *Although*, the lowest-most pond on the above photo is actually visible from our present-day map.
 This smudge here, in fact.
 ![Image](/CE_13.jpg)
+_No, it's not a coffee stain._

 ##Heimdall Debris
 Moving on, we have what looks like a fragment of Dalamud thrown particularly far.
 It has the name, **Heimdall Debris**.
 While this fragment is non-interactive, it is certainly significant.
 And if CBU3's loc-team have any balls, they'll make a joke about it recording the Ethyrians making moonfall.